• Disease Overview

 Extrinsic Theory

-According to this theory, amniotic band syndrome occurs when the inner layer (amnion) of the amniotic sac ruptures or tears, exposing the fetus to strands of fibrous tissue that may float freely in the amniotic fluid or remain partially attached to the amniotic sac.
+The extrinsic theory for the development of amniotic band syndrome is that strands of tissue separate from the inner layer (amnion) of the amniotic sac.
+The amniotic sac is the thin membrane that surrounds an embryo or developing fetus (amniotic sac).
+The sac contains a liquid (amniotic fluid), which supports, cushions and protects a developing fetus.
+The amniotic sac is composed of two main layers – the outer layer called the chorion, and the inner layer is called the amnion.
+According to this theory, the inner layer (amnion) of the amniotic sac ruptures or tears, exposing the fetus to strands of fibrous tissue that may float freely in the amniotic fluid or remain partially attached to the amniotic sac.
 These bands of tissue can disrupt the normal development of a fetus.
 The bands of tissue can wrap around or entangle (constrict) the fingers, toes, arms, legs and other parts of the developing fetus as when a rubber band had been tightly wrapped around an arm or leg or another body part.
 The symptoms that occur due to amniotic bands depend on the specific part of the body affected by these strands of tissue and how tightly they have wrapped around a body part.
 If the amniotic bands are still partially attached to the amniotic sac, they may wrap around a fetal body part and tether (anchor) that body part to the amniotic sac.
 This can restrict movement and proper development of the affected fetus.

 Intrinsic Theory

-The exact cause of impaired fetal blood flow as suggested by the intrinsic theory is unknown.
-It has been noted, also, that the amniotic band syndrome occurs with greater frequency in first pregnancies, problem pregnancies or premature births.
-Young women and women of African descent also have higher rates of infants with amniotic band syndrome.
-Research is ongoing to determine why certain populations have a greater risk of developing the disorder than other populations.
+The exact cause of impaired fetal blood flow, as suggested by the intrinsic theory, is unknown.
+It has been noted that the amniotic band syndrome occurs with greater frequency in first pregnancies, problem pregnancies or premature births.
+Young females and females of African descent also have higher rates of infants with amniotic band syndrome.
+Some genetic studies (by Hunter, et al. and Carmichael, et al.) have identified intrinsic, genetic factors that may predispose infants to the development of amniotic band syndrome (genetic predisposition).
+A genetic predisposition to developing a disorder means that a person carries a gene variant or multiple gene variants, that increases the risk for the disorder.

 • < Previous section